coliasgroup/microkit_sdf_gen/README.md

 We try to support all versions of Python people would want to use, within reason.

 Right now, that means CPython 3.9 is the lowest version available.
-If there is a missing Python package target (missing architecture or version), please open an issue.
+If there is a missing Python package target (OS, architecture, or version), please open an issue.

-The Python bindings do not use `Py_LIMITED_API` and so we must build the bindings for each version of Python we want to target.

 ##### CI